polterguy/peeples/help-files/Peeples/01 - Introduction.md

 of _"defaultContextRole"_.
 It is also illegal to create a user with the username matching the _"defaultContextUsername"_ from your web.config, which by default is _"guest"_.

-Basically, any visitor, which is not logged in on your system, will be impersonating the username _"guest"_ with the role being _"guest"_.
+Basically, any visitor, which is not logged into your system, will be impersonating the username _"guest"_ with the role being _"guest"_.

 ### About access